AUEB-BALab/repo-evaluate/docs/README.md

 * The number of commits

 #### CSV:

 - Raw data from all the evaluation will be output to a `.CSV` file which can be used for visualisation and grading

+#### Building:

+- This project uses [Python Poetry](https://python-poetry.org/) for dependancy maangment whilts including a poetry.lock file
+- There are 2 ways you can build the project:
+  1) Using Poetry
+     - Run `poetry install`
+  2) Using pip (PEP-517)
+     - Run `pip install -e`
+     - _Keep in mind that pip will not use the lock file to determine dependency versions, therefore issues with newer versions may surface.
+Also, no run instructions will be given bellow.
+You are on your own_

 #### Usage:

-1) In `resources/GitHub Repositories.txt`  place the repositories you want to evaluate
+1) In `repo_evaluate/resources/GitHub Repositories.txt`  place the repositories you want to evaluate.
+Each on a new line.
-2) Tweak the constants in `constants.py` to your liking
+2) Tweak the constants in `repo_evaluate/resources/constants.py` to your liking
-3) Run `main.py`
+3) Run `poetry run python .\repo_evaluate\main.py`
+    * _Replace python with your python installation name if it differs_
-4) Results are outputted to the `./results` folder
+4) Results are outputted to the `repo_evaluate/results` folder

 #### Requirements